-The Clock Tower is also known as Tsim Sha Clock tower.
+The Clock Tower is also known as the Tsim Sha Clock tower.
 It is the only remnant of the original site of the former Kowloon Station on the Kowloon-Canton Railway.

-Hence why its official named Former Kowloon-Canton Railway Clock Tower.
-The Clock Tower peaks at 44 metres, and is topped by a 7-metre lightning rod.
+Hence why it’s official named Former Kowloon-Canton Railway Clock Tower.
+The Clock Tower peaks at 44 meters and is topped by a 7-meter lightning rod.

 Visiting The Museum

 Tried visiting the Space Museum which was closed cause it was under renovation.
 That left the Science Museum to visit which was a short 20 min walk away from the Tsim Sha pier.

-There was 3 levels which had a kids exploration section on the top level.
+There were 3 levels that had a kids exploration section on the top level.
 There were no real queues to get in but was building up went I was leaving.

 They had some interesting demonstrations in the other sections.
 But at the end of the day, it was more suited for kids.

 Gardens Of Stars

 With the Avenue of the Stars been under renovation, it seems to have been relocated to the TST East Waterfront Podium Garden.

-With it been a temporary set up, it still have the hand imprints of some celebrities and has the statue of Bruce Lee.
+With it been a temporary set up, it still has the hand imprints of some celebrities and has the statue of Bruce Lee.

 The Lights Show (Symphony of Lights)

 Ever night at 8pm, there is a light show also called Symphony of Lights show at Victoria harbour.

-A nightly multimedia show that combines coloured lights, laser beams, music, and collaboration with 44 waterfront buildings on both Hong Kong and Kowloon
+A nightly multimedia show that combines colored lights, laser beams, music, and collaboration with 44 waterfront buildings on both Hong Kong and Kowloon

 The Skyline at Night